Image via Pixa

 How Much do you Know about Retirement Taxes?

-The key is to understand what is taxed while you’re retired and what is not!
-Do let us tell you that when it comes to money – a couple of “loose” statements don’t really help.
-For instance, how many of you know that Social Security checks are not taxed?
-The answer is many.
-However, on further education, you will actually come to know that a lot depends on your income!
+Understanding what is and is not taxed during retirement is key.
+For instance, how many of you know that Social Security checks are not taxed? probably a good number of you know that.
+However, upon further investigation, you will find that a lot depends on your income!
 While most of the retirement withdrawals involve Federal Taxes—the amount of tax that you will have to shell out depends on where you live.
 The tax rates on your investment will vary widely as well.

-There are 13 states, for instance, where residents have to pay State Income Tax as well!
-Kansas, Colorado, Missouri, Connecticut, Montana, Nebraska, New Mexico, Vermont, North Dakota, West Virginia, Rhode Island, Utah and Minnesota are among these states.
-The seven states that don’t charge you State Income Tax are Florida, Nevada, Alaska, South Dakota, Washington, Texas and Wyoming.
+There are 13 states, where residents have to pay State Income Tax.
+These are Kansas, Colorado, Missouri, Connecticut, Montana, Nebraska, New Mexico, Vermont, North Dakota, West Virginia, Rhode Island, Utah, and Minnesota.
+The seven states that don’t charge you State Income Tax are Florida, Nevada, Alaska, South Dakota, Washington, Texas, and Wyoming.

-As far as your Social Security is concerned, it’s your combined income which determines whether at all it will be taxed or not.
+As far as your Social Security is concerned, it’s your combined income that determines if you will be taxed or not.
 Your combined income is the result of your adjusted gross income along with any non-taxable interest and around half of your Social Security benefit.
-For instance, if your Combine Income is below $25,000 and you’re single then you will not really be taxed.
-If your combined income is something around $25,000 – $34,000 then you might as well have to pay taxes on around half of your taxes.
+For instance, if your combined income is below $25,000 and you’re single then you will not really be taxed.
+If your combined income is something around $25,000 – $34,000 then you may have to pay taxes on around half of your income.
 If your combined income exceeds $34,000 then around 85% of your benefits are taxable.